tymyrddin/purple/source/docs/distribution-networks/observable-semantics/network-and-time/state-machine-transitions.md

 the historian's measurements.
 A switchpoint state change is visible in the feeder's current measurements (a sudden drop in current when a switchpoint opens).

-Timing anomalies include: a state transition that is recorded but does not correspond to any observable physical change (a relay trip recorded but no fault visible in the historian, a switchpoint open recorded but no current drop measured).
-These mismatches indicate either false reporting or log falsification.
+A timing anomaly is a recorded transition with nothing physical under it: a relay trip the historian shows no fault for, a switchpoint open with no drop in current.
+Either the report is false or the log was.

 Similarly, the timestamp of a state transition is observable.
 If a state transition is recorded with a timestamp that is out of order (a transition at 10:00 UTC is followed by a transition at 09:50 UTC), the logs have inconsistent timestamps